privacy-scaling-explorations/zkevm-specs/specs/mpt/account-leaf.md

 # Account leaf

 An account leaf occupies 8 rows.
-Thus, in our example, where there is only one account in the trie, our circuit will only have 8 rows.

 Contrary as in the branch rows, the `S` and `C` leaves are not positioned parallel to each other.
-The rows are the following:
+The rows are as follows:

 ```
 ACCOUNT_LEAF_KEY_S